-The 8,8 cm (88mm) Pak 43/41 was designed as an anti-tank gun (Panzer-Abwehr-Kanone) for direct fire on tanks but could also be used as an artillery gun for indirect fire.
+No caption – The 8.8 cm (88mm) Pak 43/41 was designed as an anti-tank gun (Panzer-Abwehr-Kanone) for direct fire on tanks but could also be used as an artillery gun for indirect fire.

 The photo shows a Pak 41 which has split-trails instead of a cruciform mount that the Pac 43 uses.
 Both guns fire the same ammunition and the Pak 43/41 was the main weapon of the Tiger II, Jagdpanther

 Left my platoon this morning and am now back with the Air Station near the Battalion.
 Went up and adjusted the Long Toms after dinner – it was sort of foggy but we made out OK.
 The men are tickled pink to be doing some real shooting.
 “B” Battery will come in as soon as they finish up.
 Drove thru Metz today – it’s sure a nice town -.
 The Beer there was the best ever.
 We had several cases of it.
 Regular German brew.
 No mail at all today in fact for 3 days.
 When my packages come in I’ll be loaded down.
 We are going to move the section and planes to another town – one with nicer houses, lights and running water.
 More later on.
 The candle is giving out.
 Love to all.